 Go to Online Store > Domains.

 Click Buy new domain if you don’t already have one.
 You’ll pay $14/year for the domain.
+You can also purchase a Shopify domain name from another registrar and point it over to your Shopify website.

 After you complete the purchase process, you’ll see the new domain in your domain list.
 Click Change primary domain and choose your new domain.
 Click Save.